-"...influencing, or attempting to influence, legislative action through oral or written communication with Metro officials, solicitation of others to influence or attempt to who seeks to influence policy and administrative decisions influence legislative action or attempting to obtain the good will of Metro
+"...influencing, or attempting to influence, legislative action through oral or written communication with Metro officials, solicitation of others to influence or attempt to influence legislative action or attempting to obtain the good will of Metro Councilors."

-Councilors."

 It is important to note that Metro officials are included.
 Metro officials are department directors and managers not just elected officials.
 All lobbyists are required to file a financial statement by April 15th each year.
 The statement must have: